 Carver runs Scientific Linux 6.4 as its native operating system.
 The native operating system is not intended for general use.
 Instead, the chos utility is used to create a Scientific Linux environment on both the login nodes and in batch jobs.
-Currently Scientific Linux 5.5 (sl5carver) is the default.
-After September 22, 2014, the default will be Scientific Linux 6.3 (sl6carver).
+Scientific Linux 5.5 (sl5carver) is the default; Scientific Linux 6.3 (sl6carver) is also available.

 To automatically select a system version you need to create a file in your home directory named .chos-carver (with the dot at the beginning).
 In this file you should have one and only one line:

 |In your .chos file:||The operating system you get:|